WPBeginner

 However, in some cases, you may have already paid them for yearly hosting.
 You should check their refund policy to see if you are eligible for any refund upon cancellation.

-7. How do I move a WordPress site with SSL/HTTPs?
+9. How do I move a WordPress site with SSL/HTTPS?

-You will need to install SSL certificate on your new hosting provider.
+You will need to install an SSL certificate on your new hosting provider.
 After that, you can follow the same steps mentioned above.
-Just make sure that you use HTTPs in the URLs, like https://example.com
+Just make sure that you use HTTPS in the URLs, like https://example.com

-If you’re looking to switch your web hosting, but the steps above sound too complicated, then you can choose the following providers, and they will migrate your website for you.
+If you are looking to switch your web hosting, but the steps above sound too complicated, then you can choose the following providers, and they will migrate your website for you.

-SiteGround, InMotion Hosting, and WP Engine offer free website migration for WPBeginner users.
+SiteGround, Hostinger, and WP Engine offer free website migration for WPBeginner users.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.